Methods

 Dynamic compression

 We conduct dynamic compression of silicates and metals to understand the atomic-scale structures and the properties of the melts at extreme pressures and temperatures.
-We use laser systems for dynamic compression at LCLS-XFEL.
-Recent examples: Hwang et al. (2020; Science Advances), Morard et al. (2020: PNAS).
+We use laser systems for dynamic compression at LCLS-XFEL to study metals and silicates up to pressures expected for the super-Earth exoplanets.
+Recent examples: Hwang et al. (2020; Science Advances), Morard et al. (2020; PNAS), and Shim et al. (2023; Science Advances).

 Synchrotron